tokio-rs/axum/CONTRIBUTING.md

 # Contributing to axum

-:balloon: Thanks for your help improving the project!
+🎈 Thanks for your help improving the project!
 We are so happy to have you!

 There are opportunities to contribute to `axum` at any level.
 It doesn't